-Typically 1 month after filing your application, your spouse will receive a notice for a biometrics appointment.
+Typically, one month after filing your application, you will receive a notice for a biometrics appointment.
 This will often be scheduled at the most convenient USCIS office to your location.
 As with the case of spouses living abroad, this is an administrative step for background and security checks.

 Just like in Scenario A, if the USCIS needs more information, they will likely send you a “Request for Evidence” (RFE).